Cathay Williams Was the Army’s Only Female Buffalo Soldier

 “The contribution [of Black women] is one which this nation would be unwise to forget or evaluate falsely.”

-But for decades, the efforts of Black Rosies went largely unrecognized—until African American historians, playwrights and filmmakers like Mr. Cooke began, in the 21st century, shedding light on their contributions.
+But for decades, the efforts of Black Rosies went largely unrecognized—until African American historians, playwrights, and filmmakers like Mr. Cooke began, in the 21st century, shedding light on their contributions.

 “These women, I truly believe, are some of the most significant women of the 20th century,” says Mr. Cooke.

-“At the time, we didn’t really think about it as wanting recognition,” says Mrs. Wilson.
+“At the time, we didn’t think about it as wanting recognition,” says Mrs. Wilson.
 “But now it does feel nice to know that the work we did is being remembered.”

 “Members of the battalion received the European African Middle Eastern Campaign Medal, the Women’s Army Corps Service Medal, and the World War II Victory Medal, but wider recognition for their accomplishments didn’t come for another 60 years.
 In 2009, three former members of the unit, Alyce Dixon, Mary Ragland, and Gladys Shuster Carter, attended a commendation ceremony at the Military Women’s Memorial at Arlington National Cemetery.
 On November 30, 2018, a monument dedicated to the 6888th was built at the Buffalo Soldier Monument Park in Fort Leavenworth, Kansas, consisting of a 25-inch bronze bust of commanding officer Major Adams.
 The back panel has the names of the 800-plus women who were assigned to the unit, by state of origin.
 On March 14, 2022, President Joe Biden signed a bill awarding the battalion the Congressional Gold Medal.

 The legacy of the 6888th Central Postal Directory Battalion goes beyond their incredible work during World War II.
-The women and their story have been included in exhibits, books, documentaries, and even a forthcoming Netflix film directed by Tyler Perry, called Six Triple Eight and starring Kerry Washington and Oprah Winfrey.
+The women and their stories have been included in exhibits, books, documentaries, and even a forthcoming Netflix film directed by Tyler Perry called Six Triple Eight starring Kerry Washington and Oprah Winfrey.
 Even as Jim Crow laws persisted at home, the 6888th provided an intimate and necessary connection between soldiers on the front line and their families on the home front.
 They left their mark in hearts and minds.”